GoodFaithParadigm8/constitution/index.md

 ### SECTION 1.2
 - Objective
-	-  Good Faith Paradigm is a not-for-profit educational organization dedicated to the advancement and/or dissemination of information relating to all aspects of the biology of [TROPICAL FISH/MARINE FISH/POND/PLANTS], with particular reference to their maintenance and [BREEDING/PROPAGATION] in captivity.
+	-  Good Faith Paradigm is a not-for-profit educational organization dedicated to studying the symbiotic relationship between religion, science, the evolution of the universe and the homosapian.

 ### SECTION 1.3
 - Affiliations